MSchmoecker/No-Chest-Block/README.md

 ```

 ## Changelog
+0.1.2
+- Fixed item loss with EAQS quick slots on death, when inventory was full.
+Only fixes the interaction with both mods, not changing EAQS itself

 0.1.1
 - Fixed pickup items could be deleted when player inventory is full and item was switched or rejected by chest
 - Fixed error with while placing ItemDrawers